 Lynn’s passion for restorative justice has led her to the Chair position of the Pikes Peak Restorative Justice Council where she received the John Gallagher Restorative Justice Volunteer of the Year Award because of her work as a trained facilitator of victim offender conferences, for the Manitou Springs Restorative Justice Council and the Youth Transformation Center.
 Lynn is also a silk painting artist affiliated with Commonwheel Artists in Manitou Springs and has begun botanical illustrations.
 She recently won an award for her painting of a columbine.

-Throughout our 22 year marriage, we have shared our love of the mountains, particularly hiking the local trails, rafting the rivers, backpacking the “fourteeners”, running annual marathons on Pikes Peak, skiing in Summit County and most recently, in Winter Park.
-Some of our special memories were acquired during backpacking trips to the Grand Tetons, the Swiss Alps, Alaska, and the Grand Canyon.
+Throughout our 25 year marriage, we have shared our love of the mountains, particularly hiking the local trails, rafting the rivers, backpacking the “fourteeners,” running annual marathons on Pikes Peak, skiing in Summit County and most recently, in Winter Park.
+Some of our most special memories were acquired during backpacking trips to the Grand Tetons, the Swiss Alps, Alaska, and the Grand Canyon.

-Throughout my working career, I have volunteered for many local community based organizations.
-They are listed on my resume, but significant among them are service on the board of AspenPointe Health Services, (formerly Pikes Peak Mental Health), the Manitou and Pikes Peak Restorative Justice Councils and the Youth Transformation Center.
+Throughout my working career, I have volunteered for many local community based organizations, including serving on the board of AspenPointe Health Services, (formerly Pikes Peak Mental Health), the Manitou and Pikes Peak Restorative Justice Councils and the Youth Transformation Center.
 These experiences have taught me about the challenges facing our fellow citizens.

 I am a concerned citizen with a passion for our community and a desire for public service.
 Far from a professional politician, I subscribe to Thomas Jefferson’s view of “citizen public servants” bringing their real-world experience to a public office for the benefit of the community.
 That is the spirit in which I serve the people of Colorado.